Discussion Papers

 Keywords: degrowth, post-growth, doughnut economics, steady-state economics, critical realism, growth imaginary, limits, post-development

-Abstract: Why is degrowth being dropped by some of its highest profile populist writers?
-What happened to degrowth’s foundational concerns for biophysical reality, limits and stopping the imperialist spread of growth as development?
-Is the second generation of degrowth writers losing touch with reality and common sense?
-Key positions and conflicts are drawn out of selected speeches from two European Parliament conferences: Post-Growth 2018 and Beyond Growth 2023.
-Plenary speeches are analysed to address the question of how compatible are the different perspective of degrowth (Giorgos Kallis), post-growth (Tim Jackson), doughnut (Kate Raworth) and steady-state (Timothy Parrique).
-Political pragmatism is shown to conflict with creating meaningful and coherent understanding.
-Specific issues raised are the implications of the growth imaginary, the reality of limits, and planetary boundaries vs. post-development A critical realist perspective highlights a range of issues affecting degrowth including the need for rational judgment in theory choice, realism in conceptualisation, connecting activism to science, and attending to causal mechanisms and structure to identify potentiality for systems change.
-The paper reveals how far degrowth has drifted from its origins.
+Abstract: Is degrowth being sidelined by some of its highest profile populist writers?
+Are alliances creating problems?
+Key positions and conflicts are drawn out from plenary speeches at two conferences: Post-Growth 2018 and Beyond Growth 2023.
+They are analysed to address how compatible are the different perspective of degrowth (Giorgos Kallis), post-growth (Tim Jackson), doughnut (Kate Raworth) and steady-state (Timothy Parrique).
+Specific issues are then raised: growth imaginary, reality of limits, and planetary boundaries vs. post-development.
+A way forward is to apply rational judgement in theory choice, realism in conceptualisation, and causal structural analysis to identify potentiality for systems change.

 SEE 25/2